darkorsa/cordo/README.md

 composer sql-import resources/database/sql/oauth.sql
 ```

 it will create all the neccessary db tables.
-Endpoints for oAuth are already there located in *app/Auth/UI/Http/routes.php*, the default ClientID is *Cordo*.
+Endpoints for oAuth are already there located in `app/Auth/UI/Http/routes.php`, the default ClientID is *Cordo*.

 ## How things work

 Cordo does not reinvent the wheel.
-It is basically a set of popular PHP libraries brought together and configured in order to create a simple framework that is in compliance with good programming practices for modern PHP.
+It is basically a set of popular PHP libraries put together and configured in order to create a simple framework that is in compliance with good programming practices for modern PHP.

 Some of the used libraries: